 The Lookout Grille serves autumn favorites all month, including bratwursts and sauerkraut, pretzels, seasonal beers, spiked apple cider and festive fall drinks for kids.
 The popular Bloody Mary Bar is open and stocked with dozens of garnishes so that guests can create their own creative concoctions.
 The General Store adds a seasonal favorite, pumpkin, to its selection of homemade fudge flavors and features fudge-covered apples as well.

-All of the park’s rides are open through the end of the month, weather permitting, but the Haunted Mine Drop is especially well-suited for the season.
+All of the park’s rides are open through the end of the month, weather permitting.
 Halloween-themed decorations lead guests on the trails to the ride, while spooky music sets the tone for a ghostly, one-of-a-kind experience for those who dare to drop.

 Saturday Oct.
 12, and Saturday, Oct.
 19